akaushik860/Foodie-Delight/README.md

-# Getting Started with Create React App
+# Restaurant Management Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A web application that allows users to view, add, edit, delete, and search for restaurants.
+The app is built using React and includes responsive design, form validation, and simulated backend functionality.

+## Features

+- View a list of restaurants
+- Add new restaurants
+- Edit existing restaurants
+- Delete restaurants
+- Search for restaurants by name
+- Responsive design
+- Form validation
+- Simulated backend functionality

-## Available Scripts
+## Installation

+1) Install the necessary node modules

+### `npm install`

-In the project directory, you can run:
+2) In the project directory, you can run:

 ### `npm start`